dotnet/docs-maui/docs/user-interface/graphics/draw.md

 ## Draw a path

+A path is a collection of one or more *contours*.
+Each contour is a collection of *connected* straight lines and curves.
+Contours are not connected to each other but they might visually overlap.
+Sometimes a single contour can overlap itself.

 Paths are used to draw curves and complex shapes and can be drawn on an `ICanvas` using the `DrawPath` method, which requires a `PathF` argument.

-The `PathF` type contains a series of methods that enable the shape of the path to be manipulated,
+A contour generally begins with a call to the `PathF.MoveTo` method, which you can express either as a `PointF` value or as separate `x` and `y` coordinates.
+The `MoveTo` call establishes a point at the beginning of the contour and an initial current point.
+You can then call the following methods to continue the contour with a line or curve from the current point to a point specified in the method, which then becomes the new current point:

+- `LineTo` to add a straight line to the path.
+- `AddArc` to add an arc, which is a line on the circumference of a circle or ellipse.
+- `CurveTo` to add a cubic Bezier spline.
+- `QuadTo` to add a quadratic Bezier spline.

+None of these methods contains all of the data necessary to describe the line or curve.
+Instead, each method works in conjunction with the current point established by the method call immediately preceding it.
+For example, the `LineTo` method adds a straight line to the contour based on the current point.

+A contour ends with another call to `MoveTo`, which begins a new contour, or a call to `Close`, which closes the contour.
+The `Close` method automatically appends a straight line from the current point to the first point of the contour, and marks the path as closed.

+The `PathF` class also defines other methods and properties.
+The following methods add entire contours to the path:

+- `AppendEllipse` appends a closed ellipse contour to the path.
+- `AppendCircle` appends a closed circle contour to the path.
+- `AppendRectangle` appends a closed rectangle contour to the path.
+- `AppendRoundedRectangle` appends a closed rectangle with rounded corners to the path.

 The following example shows how to draw a path: